Gxwhipp/Fitnite-Topology-Enumeration/README.md

 For example, a single topology from a set with 7 members is represented by a 42 bit number.
 All 9535241 topologies on a set with seven members are stored in a file of 123105544 bytes.

 5.)
+Hardware and Software Envinronment

+The source code is written in C and was developed on an Intel Core i5 6600K with 4 cores running Ubuntu Linux 16.04.

+5.)
 Program Execution Modes

 There are two modes of program execution and a variation of the second mode provides a way to